rails/rails/guides/source/active_support_core_extensions.md

 The method must be public in the target.

-The +delegate+ macro accepts several methods:
+The `delegate` macro accepts several methods:

 ```ruby
 delegate :name, :age, :address, :twitter, :to => :profile
 ```

-When interpolated into a string, the +:to+ option should become an expression that evaluates to the object the method is delegated to.
+When interpolated into a string, the `:to` option should become an expression that evaluates to the object the method is delegated to.
 Typically a string or symbol.
 Such an expression is evaluated in the context of the receiver:

 ```ruby
 # delegates to the Rails constant